vmware-samples/validated-solutions-for-cloud-foundation/cba/docs/sample-project/14-deploy-cloud-template.md

 [Back: Home](README.md)

-# Deploy a Sample Cloud Template in Service Broker
+# Deploy a Sample Cloud Template from VMware Aria Automation Service Broker

 After you import the cloud template and share it with members of your project, you test the provisioning by requesting a deployment.